 For example, you may have a story-focused welcome series that is aimed at introducing new subscribers to your brand’s mission rather than pushing your first sale.
 In this case, you may want to have a longer welcome series that includes personal anecdotes from your brand’s founder discussing why they started the company and what you’re looking to accomplish.

-From a design standpoint, because a welcome series is subscribers’ first interaction with your brand, take the time to ensure that your email templates exemplify the tone and aesthetic that you want to present.
+From a design standpoint, because a welcome series is subscribers’ first interaction with your brand, take the time to ensure that your email templates and SMS messages exemplify the tone and aesthetic that you want to present.
 We have a number of predesigned email templates in the template library that you can use as a starting point, but it’s also important to make sure that your email design is consistent with the design on your website.
 As for your text messages, you want to make sure your content is concise and provides value, and any images or GIFs are high quality.

 Take Your Welcome Series to the Next Level